-At Weimar Institute we have chosen to operate without securing or receiving direct or indirect financial aid from federal, state, or other government sources.
-This means that we are not involved in any government scholarship or grant programs.
+At Weimar Institute, we have chosen to operate without securing or receiving direct or indirect financial aid from federal, state, or other government sources.
+Therefore, we are not currently involved in any government scholarships or grant programs.

 At the same time, we understand the challenges involved in paying for a college education and are actively seeking ways to assist students who demonstrate a financial need.
-The following assistance programs are privately funded, and, while limited, help to provide the hard-working student with the chance to stay in school when this might otherwise be impossible.
+The following assistance programs are available during the 6 months in the summer when the student is not enrolled in classes, and are privately funded.
+While limited, these programs help to provide the hardworking, praying student with the chance to stay in school when this might otherwise be impossible.